A guide to writing title tags and meta descriptions

 Combined these two items tell a search engine and a user what this page is about and what they can expect to find when clicking on it.

-Without writing them users may not be as enticed to click on your page, and if that happens to be one that drives revenue, on an eCommerce site for example, you could be losing out on revenue by neglecting it.
+Without writing them users may not be as enticed to click on your page, and if that happens to drive revenue, on an eCommerce site for example, you could be losing out on revenue by neglecting it.

 They are two of the boldest elements that explicitly say what a piece of content is about.
 They are also a great opportunity to include your target keyword and if you’re a business looking to rank for SEO in your local area it should be considered an essential piece of content.